Christian Oswald

 The night before or the morning after: Coup risk, failed coup attempts, and minister removals in autocracieswith Marco Binetti, Christoph Dworschak, Sonja Häffner, and Julian Walterskirchen

-Mass Reproducibility and Replicability: A New Hopewith Abel Brodeur, Derek Mikola, et al.
+Mass Reproducibility and Replicability: A New Hopewith Abel Brodeur et al.

 Working papers